Question: Are Home Inspectors Liable in Ontario?

 Related Article: How Do I Prepare for a Home Inspection as a Buyer or Seller?

-So, what happens if an issue arises after the inspection?
+So, what happens if an issue arises after the inspection that you believe should have been identified?
 Is the inspector liable?

-In general, home inspectors are responsible for detecting and reporting visible and accessible issues present at the time of inspection.
-If an inspector misses a significant problem that should have been discovered during a thorough inspection, they may be considered negligent and could potentially be held liable.
+In general, home inspectors take responsibility for detecting and reporting visible and accessible issues present at the time of inspection.
+If an inspector misses a significant problem that they should have discovered during a thorough inspection, they may be considered negligent and could potentially face liability.
+This negligence typically stems from failing to adhere to industry standards of practice or the terms outlined in their inspection agreement.

-However, inspectors are not liable for issues that arise after the inspection or for problems that were not detectable during the inspection.
-For example, if a leak starts in the basement a week after the inspection, the inspector would not typically be held responsible.
+However, inspectors are not liable for issues that arise after the inspection or for problems that were not reasonably detectable during the inspection.
+For example, if a leak starts in the basement a week after the inspection, the inspector would not typically be held responsible unless they saw clear evidence of a pre-existing condition and failed to report it.
+Furthermore, inspectors do not perform destructive testing; they cannot inspect areas they cannot see or safely access without causing damage to the property.
+Understanding these boundaries helps you manage your expectations regarding liability.

 The Importance of Inspection Agreements